 Okay, does solar REALLY work in Washington State?
 YES!

 Western Washington receives 70% as much solar per year as Southern California and 20% more than Germany, the world leader in solar installations.
 While Seattle is known for its overcast skies and grey days in the winter, it’s easy to forget about the long, sunny days Western Washington enjoys throughout the summer.
-Combined with the nation’s highest state and utility incentives, the majority of our customers are seeing a 4-6 year payback on the cost of their solar PV system.

 The graphic below shows the available photovoltaic solar resource of the majority of the United States and, for comparison, Gernmany.
 Number overlays reflect how many kilowatt-hours (kWh) per year are generated for each kilowatt (kW) of solar installed, as calculated by the National Renewable Energy Laboratory’s PVWatts Calculator.

 How does a solar electric system work?